Ultimate Guide to Skiing in Michigan 2025

 You’ll also find a wide variety of amenities and activities at each ski resort: in addition to snowboarding and downhill skiing, you’ll find activities like cross country skiingsnow tubing, fat tire biking, and more.

-Although the length of the ski season can vary depending on the weather, Michigan’s 2022-2023 ski season looks to be a lengthy one.
+Although the length of the ski season can vary depending on the weather, Michigan’s 2023-2024 ski season already looks good.

 Michigan ski resorts